Buy 3 Get 1 Free: 12-Packs & Combos - Code 6116

 A) Perio patient is a grinder

 You can see the abfractions and worn dentition on her teeth.
-You want to get the teeth out of occlusion while she sleeps, so her gum tissue with heal without complication.
+You want to get the teeth out of occlusion while she sleeps, so her gum tissue can heal without complication.

 B) Developing treatment plan for full mouth restoration